OpenSourceEconomics/ekw-lectures/lectures/index.rst

 respy - lectures
 ################

-This repository contains several lectures that use the ``respy`` package.
+This repository contains several lectures that use the ``respy`` package to solve, simulate, and estimate Eckstein-Keane-Wolpin models.
 These support our educational activities around our group's research code.
+We provide an accompanying handout and presentation for this class of models `here <https://github.com/OpenSourceEconomics/handout-eckstein-keane-wolpin-models/tree/master/promotion>`_.

 .. image:: https://readthedocs.org/projects/respy-lectures/badge/?version=latest
   :target: https://respy-lectures.readthedocs.io/en/latest/?badge=latest